Executive summary: In this article, we’ll cover everything you need to know about tiered commissions/incentives.

 When done right, this brilliant marketing strategy can skyrocket your sales!

-Similarly, you can use a tiered commission structure to not only keep your salesforce motivated but your sales numbers ticking.
+Similarly, you can use a tiered commission/incentive structure to not only keep your salesforce motivated but your sales numbers ticking.

 In this article, we’ll discuss what a tiered commission structure is, its pros and cons, and its benefits.
 We’ll also highlight a few tips to help you easily implement this structure.